mtingers/cxgame/README.md

 There currently is a test server running at `ws://mtingers.com:9877`.
 Feed is at `ws://mtingers.com:9876`.

-Example of how to test:
+Example of how to test.
+Note that this generates a random username for you via the test client. `m()` is a wrapper to CxCmdClient class:
 ```python
 >>> import cxgame.client
 >>> from cxgame.client import *